 Cinnamon Combination works by using warming herbs to support the body’s ability to mount a fever, and relaxing herbs like peony to address tension.
 This tension is often present at the early stages of acute illness, and is felt as muscle aches and pains.
 Herbalists want to release that tension, because they’ve observed it can prevent the body from opening the pores and breaking a sweat.

 Let’s stop for a moment and talk about Wei Qi.
 One of the things TCM does really well is address different layers of immunity.
 While Western herbalists discuss stimulating this or that aspect of the immune system, a TCM practitioner looks at supporting the Wei Qi, or the Protective Qi.

 Understanding the Wei Qi

-According to TCM, the immune system is a series of barriers that an invading influence breaches.
+According to TCM, the immune system is a series of barriers.
+Invading influences breach these barriers one by one.
 So, it uses the term Pernicious Influences to describe external concepts like Cold, Heat, Wind, or Dampness that are attacking and trying to invade the body.
-The first level defense is the Wei Qi.
+The first level of defense is the Wei Qi.